MaxenceLarose/itkimage2dicomSEG/README.md

 It is important to configure the directory structure correctly to ensure that the module interacts correctly with the data files.
 The repository, particularly the data folder, must be structured as follows. *The names of the folders and files can and probably will differ, but they must be consistent with the names written in the* `settings.py` *file.*

 ```
+THE DATA FOLDER NEEDS TO BE STRUCTURED AS FOLLOWS :
 |_📂 Project directory/
   |_📂 data/
     |_📄 metadata.json